ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

  **Conflict:  Mass adoption is slow due to range anxiety and cost.**

+ Most people, when asked, will say they need much more range to drive their vehicle than they actually use.
+This is known as 'range anxiety'.

+ Cost has been another barrier to EV adoption.

  **Resolution:  Solutions to mitigate and understand the conflict**

+ Range Anxiety --> more charging stations

+ Cost --> at home charging and more options so that price goes down.

+ Benefits to the economy and the US

 ## Sketches